 the challenge then became taking a pretty uninteresting (at least to me) piano ballad and messing it up until it was something worth putting on the album. i added some synth and vocoder, but it wasn’t doing it for me, so i left it unfinished. i kind of liked it. i just wasn’t sure if it was really album material.

-when i revisited it after some time away, i found myself liking it a lot more. the vocal is a scratch track i came around to liking enough not to replace with a better take. i kind of like that it’s a little uncertain and imperfect, in the same way the piano performance is. you can hear me experiencing a moment of brain freeze after the first line of the second verse, stammering while trying to remember the words without the lyrics in front of me, and then recovering. getting rid of that just felt wrong.
+when i revisited it after some time away, i found myself liking it a lot more. the vocal is a scratch track i came around to liking enough not to replace with a better take. i kind of like that it’s a little uncertain and imperfect, in the same way the piano performance is. you can hear me experiencing a moment of brain freeze after the first line of the second verse, stammering while trying to remember the words without the lyrics in front of me, and then recovering. getting rid of that moment felt wrong. so i kept it.

-now i had a new plan: to build up layer upon layer of synth, guitar, and vocals, to create something sort of orchestral and bombastic. about ten minutes after forming that plan, i decided i was too lazy to make it happen. so the melody remains intact in spite of my best half-assed intentions to destroy and bury it.
+now i had a new plan: to build up layer upon layer of synth, guitar, and vocals, creating something sort of orchestral and bombastic. about ten minutes after forming that plan, i decided i was too lazy to make it happen. so the melody remains intact, unharmed by my half-assed intentions to destroy and bury it.

-at first there was a lot more vocoder. then i decided it was a bit too much, and cut out some parts. i think it works at least as well on this song as it does on weird sex dream #72, acting more as accompaniment to my unprocessed voice than a standalone thing.
+at first there was a lot more vocoder. then i decided it was a bit too much and cut out some parts, using it more for emphasis on certain lines. i think it works at least as well on this song as it does on weird sex dream #72, acting more as accompaniment to my unprocessed voice than a standalone thing.

 some of my favourite things come near the end, and i think this might be one of the stronger final stretches of any album i’ve made.

-anthropomorphism dance began as nothing more than the metallic percussion loop that runs through the whole thing, and stayed that way for a while, just a rhythm in search of a song. one day i started singing on top of it, found a melody i liked, added some bass-playing that was a little frenetic, overdubbed a spastic drum part, added some electric guitar and ukulele, and it became something completely different. it was tough to keep that rhythm going in-tempo behind the drums, with the syncopation of the loop and the bass kind of throwing me off in places, and with the way i had to smack the snare just right to get that sound out of it. you can hear me start to lose the beat near the end.
+anthropomorphism dance began as nothing more than a metallic percussion loop and stayed that way for a while, just a rhythm in search of a song. one day i started singing on top of it, found a melody i liked, added some bass-playing that was a little frenetic, overdubbed a spastic drum part, added some electric guitar and ukulele, and it became something completely different. it was tough to keep that rhythm going in-tempo behind the drums, with the syncopation of the loop and the bass kind of throwing me off in places, and with the way i had to smack the snare just right to get that distinctive sound out of it. you can hear me start to lose the beat near the end.

 the last minute or so of the song felt like a bit of a lull without much direction, as i lost steam behind the drums and the whole thing seemed unsure of where to go. i overdubbed some organ from the alesis micron, ran it into a guitar amp for some extra grit, and messed with some envelopes and filters throughout that lull. all at once it sounded more like a lopsided climax than a petering out.

-i’m not so sure anymore if this really is one of my more accessible albums. but it continues to grow in my estimation, and now it’s got a solid place on my own list of the best things i’ve done.
+anyway, in some ways this may be a bit of a transitional album, but it continues to grow in my estimation, and now it’s got a solid place on my own list of the best things i’ve done.

 pre-prom plastic surgery